 - … and more!

-Passive customer feedback – on the other hand – is captured from a survey that is initiated by the user by clicking on the form, i.e., via a feedback button.
-This feedback collection method puts the power in the customer’s hands to provide feedback when they wish.
+Passive customer feedback, on the other hand, is captured by forms initiated by the customer.
+For example, by clicking on a feedback button or reviewing a company on a third-party website (like Trustpilot).
+This method puts the power in the customer’s hands and allows them to provide feedback when they feel like they have something important to share.

 Our advice?
 Apply both methods to your digital channels to collect a wide variety of customer feedback.